Alex Trebek: Health

 On December 10, 2007, Trebek experienced a minor heart attack at his home, but returned to work as scheduled in January 2008.
-Early in the morning on July 26, 2011, he injured an Achilles tendon while chasing a burglar who had entered his San Francisco hotel room, requiring six weeks in a cast.
+Early in the morning on July 26, 2011, Trebek injured his Achilles tendon while chasing a burglar who had entered his San Francisco hotel room, requiring six weeks in a cast.
 Trebek experienced another mild heart attack on June 23, 2012, but was able to return to work the following month.

 On December 15, 2017, over the winter break of Jeopardy! taping, Trebek was admitted to Cedars-Sinai Medical Center after reportedly experiencing complications from a fall in October of that year.
 The incident resulted in a subdural hematoma.
 Trebek underwent surgery to remove blood clots from his brain the following day.
 On January 4, 2018, the verified Twitter account of Jeopardy! announced that Trebek had been suffering from the fall.
-Trebek required a short medical leave and returned to regular hosting duty in mid-January 2018.
+He required a short medical leave and returned to regular hosting duty in mid-January 2018.

 In 2018, while being interviewed by Harvey Levin on Fox News, Trebek floated the idea of retirement, saying the odds of his leaving Jeopardy! in 2020 were 50/50 "and a little less".
-He added that he might continue if he is "not making too many mistakes" but would make an "intelligent decision" as to when he should give up the emcee role.
-In October that year, he signed a new contract to continue as host through 2022, stating in January 2019 that although he was beginning to slow down due to his age, the show's work schedule, consisting of 46 taping sessions each year, was still manageable.
+Trebek added that he might continue if he is "not making too many mistakes" but would make an "intelligent decision" as to when he should give up the emcee role.
+In October 2018, Trebek signed a new contract to continue as host through 2022, stating in January 2019 that although he was beginning to slow down due to his age, the show's work schedule, consisting of 46 taping sessions each year, was still manageable.